top of page

 Year / 2020-2021

-As his humble demonstration against racial inequality, Kosuke proposes alternative designs of the Olympic and Paralympic symbols which cerebrate the racial diversity of athletes, staffs and spectators.
+As his humble demonstration against racial inequality, Araki proposes alternative designs of the Olympic and Paralympic symbols which cerebrate the racial diversity of all the athletes, staffs and spectators.

-The colours of the Olympic alternative focuses not on the countries of regions (continets) the athletes, staffs and spectators are from but on themselves.
-The Paralympic alternative, which increases its momentum with the addition of two more swooshes in reference to its very original version, is also recoloured to enhance its representation.
-In this way, the philosophy of the Olympics and the Paralympics are reinforced, and these symbols become more human and proudly communicate the very essence of the events (humans themselves).
+The colours of the Olympic and Paralympic alternatives are intended to focus not on the regions the athletes, staffs and spectators are from but on themselves.
+While the interconnected rings of the current Olympic symbol aim to represent the union of the Five Continents, the alternative emphasises the union of each of us.
+The Paralympic alternative increases its momentum with the addition of two more swooshes in reference to its original version, enhancing its representation.
+In this way, these symbols become more human and proudly communicate the very essence of the events - humans themselves, and thus reinforcing the philosophy of the Olympics and Paralympics.

-Just because born Asian or Japanese, he has experienced racial discrimination several times while living in London or traveling around Europe.
-Even though the experiences were not comparable with the cruelties continuously reported from overseas at all, they were enough to be felt as a denial of his identity or existence.
-Hoping for realisation of a fair and peaceful world, Kosuke created these alternative designs as representation of his voice for racial equality.
+Just because born Japanese (or Asian), Araki has experienced racial discrimination several times while living in London or traveling around Europe.
+Even though the experiences were not comparable at all with the cruelties continuously reported from overseas, they were enough to be felt as a denial of his identity or existence.
+Hoping for realisation of a truly fair and peaceful world, he has created these alternative designs as representation of his voice for racial equality.

 Diversity is beautiful.